"Flux-balance formulae" for extreme mass-ratio inspirals: Hamiltonian dynamics in the perturbed Kerr geometry with radiation

 \section{Hamiltonian dynamics in the perturbed Kerr geometry with radiation}

-To set the stage, we begin with an extension of Hamiltonian formulation of the conservative dynamics in perturbed Kerr geometry~\cite{Fujita:2016igj} to incorporate the full, physical, retarded metric perturbation sourced by a point particle.
-For the most part we shall import many helpful results from Sec.~II of this reference, but the reader should bear in mind that the discussion presented here allows for the gravitation radiation from the particle.
+To set the stage, we begin with an extension of the Hamiltonian formulation of conservative dynamics in the perturbed Kerr geometry~\cite{Fujita:2016igj} to incorporate the full, physical, retarded metric perturbation sourced by a point particle.
+For the most part we shall import many helpful results from Sec.~II of Ref.~\cite{Fujita:2016igj}, but the reader should bear in mind that the discussion presented here allows for gravitation radiation from the particle.
 Our development below is limited to the self-force theory at first order in the mass ratio for the sub-extremal Kerr spacetime: we shall not be concerned with the second-order perturbation theory~\cite{Harte:2011ku,Gralla:2012db,Pound:2012nt,Pound:2015wva} and the (perturbed) motion in the extremal Kerr geometry.

 Throughout this work the Kerr metric $g_{\mu \nu}^{(0)}$ of mass $M$ and spin $S \equiv aM (< M^2)$ will be written in terms of Boyer-Lindquist coordinates $(t,r,\theta,\phi)$.
 It is given by

 where